vishnuvardhan0445/vishnuvardhan0445/README.md

 ---

 ## 🎓 Education
-- Bachelor’s Degree – Vaageswari College Of Engineering
+- Bachelor’s Degree in Engineering – Vaageswari College Of Engineering
 - Year of Graduation: 2025

 ---